 An importance of "required" indicates that interpretation of the parameter is necessary for proper generation of an MDN in response to this request.
-If a UA does not understand the meaning of the parameter, it MUST NOT generate an MDN with any disposition type other than "failed" in response to the request.
-An importance of "optional" indicates that a UA that does not understand the meaning of this parameter MAY generate an MDN in response anyway, ignoring the value of the parameter.
+If an MUA does not understand the meaning of the parameter, it MUST NOT generate an MDN with any disposition type other than "failed" in response to the request.
+An importance of "optional" indicates that an MUA that does not understand the meaning of this parameter MAY generate an MDN in response anyway, ignoring the value of the parameter.

 No parameters are defined in this specification.
 Parameters may be defined in the future by later revisions or extensions to this specification.
 Parameter attribute names beginning with "X-" will never be defined as standard names; such names are reserved for experimental use.
 MDN parameter names not beginning with "X-" MUST be registered with the Internet Assigned Numbers Authority (IANA) and described in a standards-track RFC or an experimental RFC approved by the IESG.
-See Section 10 for a registration form.
+(See Section 10 for a registration form.)

-If a required parameter is not understood or contains some sort of error, the receiving UA SHOULD issue an MDN with a disposition type of "failed" (see Section 3.2.6) and include a Failure field (see Section 3.2.7) that further describes the problem.
-MDNs with the a disposition type of "failed" and a "Failure" field MAY also be generated when other types of errors are detected in the parameters of the Disposition-Notification-Options header.
+If a required parameter is not understood or contains some sort of error, the receiving MUA SHOULD issue an MDN with a disposition type of "failed" (see Section 3.2.6), and include a Failure field (see Section 3.2.7) that further describes the problem.
+MDNs with the disposition type of "failed" and a "Failure" field MAY also be generated when other types of errors are detected in the parameters of the Disposition-Notification-Options header.

-However, an MDN with a disposition type of "failed" MUST NOT be generated if the user has indicated a preferance that MDNs are not to be sent.
+However, an MDN with a disposition type of "failed" MUST NOT be generated if the user has indicated a preference that MDNs are not to be sent.
 If user consent would be required for an MDN of some other disposition type to be sent, user consent SHOULD also be obtained before sending an MDN with a disposition type of "failed".

-2.3 The Original-Recipient Header
+2.3.
+The Original-Recipient Header

 Since electronic mail addresses may be rewritten while the message is in transit, it is useful for the original recipient address to be made available by the delivering MTA.
-The delivering MTA may be able to obtain this information from the ORCPT parameter of the SMTP RCPT TO command, as defined in RFC 1891 [8].
-If this information is available, the delivering MTA SHOULD insert an Original-Recipient header at the beginning of the message (along with the Return-Path header).
+The delivering MTA may be able to obtain this information from the ORCPT parameter of the SMTP RCPT TO command, as defined in [RFC-SMTP] and [RFC-DSN-SMTP].

+[RFC-DSN-SMTP] is amended as follows: If the ORCPT information is available, the delivering MTA SHOULD insert an Original-Recipient header at the beginning of the message (along with the Return-Path header).
 The delivering MTA MAY delete any other Original-Recipient headers that occur in the message.
-The syntax of this header, using the ABNF of RFC 822 [2], is as follows original-recipient-header = "Original-Recipient" ":" address-type ";" generic-address
+The syntax of this header is as follows:

-The address-type and generic-address token are as as specified in the description of the Original-Recipient field in section 3.2.3.
+The address-type and generic-address token are as specified in the description of the Original-Recipient field in section 3.2.3.